Tsundere123/DAPE1400_CrashCourse/README.md

 # The program will not run by default.
 There are intentional bugs in it for demonstrational purposes
 # Comment out the indicated lines to run the programs!

+## uwu, whats this?
+A crash course I held for the OsloMet course DAPE1400 introduction to object oriented programming (Java) on the 23rd November 2023
+Unfortunately the recordings weren't really useful, soz .-.

+So instead I've spent the time to clean up the code, and instead cover what I did live in the lecture in the comments instead

 ## If you want to download this demo
 Either